-Subject Geography Autumn Megacities; examines some of the fastest growing cities around the world.
+Subject Year 9 Geography Autumn Urbanisation and megacities: examines some of the fastest growing cities around the world.
 Each city we look at has its own challenges from riots to flooding.
 At the end of the unit students will research their own megacity and its challenges.
 They will present their findings and offer viable solutions for its challenges.
-'Restless Earth'; a topic which grips students' imagination and delves into the centre of the Earth, investigating why the earth's crust moves.
-Students then look at the scientific aspect of different plate margins and study a variety of natural disasters from super volcanoes to mega thrust tsunamis.
-Main topics/areas studied this year Spring Development; introduces students to global disparities of wealth and seeks to understand why some countries are rich and some are poor.
-Globalisation; examines the concept of a shrinking world; examining the causes and consequences of an in integrated world economy.
-It covers the trade vs aid debate and culminates in Fair trade fortnight which will enable the students to learn about the importance of fair trade and how it relates to our society.
-Summer Coasts; investigates the physical processes at coasts as well as the impact of human activity at coastal areas.
+Natural resources: As our global population grows and the our consumption of resources changes our use of the planets natural resources changes with it.
+Students will study the patterns of natural resource use and what the future implications of this are.
+Main topics/areas studied this year Coasts: investigates the physical processes at coasts as well as the impact of human activity at coastal areas.
 This is a short unit which uses geographical information systems along with other geographical skills and techniques to investigate coastal geography along the prized Jurassic Coast.
-Old Harry, Durdle Door and other landforms will be studied.
-Conflict Geography - Students will investigate contemporary geographical issues; such as resource exploitation and the impact of increasing international relations.
-Students will the explore the relationship between people and their environment and how this results in conflict.
-Assessment Headlines LearniStudeelemeevalua sments - one per half term, using some class time and some Home ing time.
-These will be graded with a level. nts will be assessed over the year through a variety of different ents of Geography - such as map skills, extending writing, analysis and ation.
-Useful websites or resources http://ww ww.ngfl-cymru.org.uk/geographyinthenews/Default.aspx?locale=en/w.bbc.co.uk/science/earth/natural_disasters/ww.un.org/en/globalissues/ What parents can do to support learning Encourage students to watch the news and look out for articles relating to both human and physical geography Buy an atlas for use at home Number of lessons per fortnight in this subject 3 lessons per fortnight How much Home Learning is expected per week?
-1 piece each week, taking 30 minutes on average.
-Some pieces may e than one Home Learning slot and some may be longer, depending ments.
+Spring Geography of the middle East: The Middle East is a culturally and environmentally diverse region that plays an essential role in global politics.
+Students will study the physical and human geography that makes up this diverse region, Will study the conflicts that have defined its recent history and will be introduced to the Geography of Israel and issues of water security.
+Summer Development Dynamics: GCSE The final half term will be spent introducing a GCSE topic investigating how we measure global development, the different factors that have prevented some parts of the world from developing and the impact this has had on global inequality.
+Assessment Headlines LearniStudeeleme sments - one per half term, using some class time and some Home ing time.
+These will be graded with a level. nts will be assessed over the year through a variety of different ents of Geography - such as map skills, extending writing, analysis valuation.
+Useful websites or resources http://ww /w.ngfl-cymru.org.uk/geographyinthenews/Default.aspx?locale=en /w.bbc.co.uk/science/earth/natural_disasters /w.un.org/en/globalissues/ What parents can do to support learning Encourage students to watch the news and look out for articles relating to both human and physical geography Buy an atlas for use at home Number of lessons per fortnight in this subject 3 lessons per fortnight How much Home Learning is expected per week?
+Normally 1 piece each week, taking 45 minutes on average.
+Some pieces may span more than one Home Learning slot and some may be longer, depending on assessments.